ajish-antony/python-log-analyser/README.md

 ## Features

 - Log Analyser and easy to manage
-- simple syntax and Python code is easy to understand.
+- Simple syntax and Python code is easy to understand.

 ## Modules Used